 - Claims to raise awareness and advocate for Palestinian prisoners and against administrative detention.

-- Along with French NGOs The Plateform, L’Association France Palestine Solidarité (AFPS), and La Ligue des droits de l’Homme (LDH), Palestinian NGO and PFLP affiliate Addameer, and Israeli NGO Public Committee Against Torture in Israel (PCATI), ACAT created a documentary titled Palestine: La case prison.
-ACAT repeats blatantly false propaganda claims such as that, “In the name of its security, Israel uses prisons as a tool of oppression/ repression aiming at controlling the Palestinian society.
+- In 2015, ACAT, along with Addameer, Public Committee Against Torture in Israel (PCATI), The Plateform, L’Association France Palestine Solidarité (AFPS), and La Ligue des droits de l’Homme (LDH), created a documentary titled Palestine: La case prison.
+The documentary repeated blatantly false propaganda claims, such as, “In the name of its security, Israel uses prisons as a tool of oppression/ repression aiming at controlling the Palestinian society.
 Since 1967, more than 850 000 Palestinians have been jailed by Israeli authorities, 20% of the total population and 40% of the masculine population.”
-It furthers that the documentary is an “exhibit of a massive and generalized violation of human rights.”

-- Advocated for Palestinians prisoners in 2015 by arranging for representatives of the Paris Bar, Parliamentarians, and Senators to meet Shawan Jabarin.
+- In 2015, ACAT advocated for Palestinians prisoners by arranging for representatives of the Paris Bar, Parliamentarians, and Senators to meet Shawan Jabarin.
 Jabarin also addressed a group of French Parliamentarians during a documentary presentation at the French National Assembly.
-Jabarin has alleged ties to the Popular Front for the Liberation of Palestine (PFLP) terrorist organization, and was denied exit visas by Israel and Jordan due to these ties.

 - Partnered with the Palestinian NGO Al-Mezan Center for Human Rights and the politicized photographers organization Activestills in the creation of a web documentary titled “Obliterated Families.”